ros-realtime/ros2-realtime-examples/README.md

 * minimal_memory_allocator: shows how to use different memory strategies to avoid dynamic memory allocations during the runtime phase
-* minimal_loaned_messages: shows how to use loaned messages APIs
-* minimal_data_sharing: shows how to use different data sharing approached to avoid blocking calls when sharing data between real-time and non real-time threads
+* minimal_loaned_messages: shows how to use loaned messages APIs blocking calls when sharing data between real-time and non real-time threads
 * minimal_dds_tuning: shows how to use DDS specific configurations to tune real-time related settings (TODO: add XML profiles for more DDS implementations)